kas-gui/kas/README.md

 -   (for) widgets have embedded state; data-first designs may require explicitly connecting widgets to state, for those that need it
+-   (for) enables more complex layout solvers
 -   (against) dynamic layout is harder
--   (for) updates are fast since only affected widgets need be touched; using 10,000+ widgets in a UI is not a problem
+-   (for) updates are fast since only affected widgets need be touched
--   (against) rebuilding the UI is much slower
+-   (against) (re)building the UI is slower
--   (for) pre-built "view widgets" with built-in support for scrolling over large external databases (only retrieving visible entries)
+-   (for) pre-built "view widgets" providing scrolling and selection support over large external databases (only retrieving visible entries)
 -   (against) "view widgets" are an emulation of data-first design over a widget-first model, and less flexible